bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/plugin-store-key.md

 A: 31 Jan 2007 21:09:36 gmt
 {% endqna %}

 # encrypted of &lt;plugin store key&gt; of &lt;plugin store object&gt; : boolean

 Returns `True` if a specific plugin store key in a plugin store object is encrypted.

 {% qna %}
-Q: encrypted of key "NOsecureCustomKey1" of plugin store "AWSAssetDiscoveryPlugin"
+Q: encrypted of "NOsecureCustomKey1" of plugin store "AWSAssetDiscoveryPlugin"
 A: False
 {% endqna %}